 The Reality Vortex

-Premise: Three years (in a general sense) have passed since the defeat of Doctor Doom and the creation of the new world.
+Premise: Three years have passed since the defeat of Doctor Doom and the creation of the new world.
 The Breakers were forced onto a job to clean up the mess of the new world, now populated with new people from different worlds.
-Due to the nature of how time flows, society was established rapidly, and people began to adapt to the unfamiliar environment thanks to the assistance of the Breakers—the group was essentially seen as Legendary for their work and their showcase of skills in battle.
+Due to the establishment of time, society was established rapidly, and people began to adapt to the unfamiliar environment thanks to the assistance of the Breakers—the group was essentially seen as Legendary for their work and their showcase of skills in battle.
 In fact, rumor has it that the Breakers eliminated hundreds of foes in a single strike—this deter some people from picking fights against them.
 Others, especially Ultraman, took it as a challenge.

 Now, the Breakers are getting new recruits under ranks and request from people to solve an issue time to time.
 Ultraman, on the other hand, saw that the Breakers had no desire to rule the city and simply idling by as the days passed.
 If the Breakers won’t bring order to the chaotic mess of the city, then he shall take the job.
 However, no one would take him seriously in the horde of powerful figures in the city—if he defeat the Breakers, they have to listen to him.
 Thus, Ultraman head towards the Breakers’ headquarters, Cuki’s Apartment Complex, now absorbed into the city, and challenge them once again with a live audience—this time, it won’t be a repeat of the last few fights throughout the years.